nbogie/cyf-react-challenges/challenge-image-carousel/README.md

 ## Create a repo on github for your code
 * Create a new repo on github
 * Add this github repo as a remote for your existing local image-carousel repo.

-* *You'll have to change the user and repo in the following to match your own*:
+*STOP!*  You CANNOT simply copy-paste and run this command!
+You'll have to change the user and repo in the following to match your own.

-STOP!
-You CANNOT simply copy-paste and run this command!
-Read the above carefully.

 ```git remote add origin https://github.com/user/repo.git```